itguy217/AAAWX/README.md

 # AAAWX
-I found there was no weather stations setup with this arduino Nano 33 IoT that was setup for sending sensor data to a MYSQL server and Weather Underground.
+I found there was no weather stations setup with this Arduino Nano 33 IoT that was setup for sending sensor data to a MYSQL server and Weather Underground.
 I felt compiled to answer this call.

 ***Requirements: A server that is a hardware server or a Virtual Machine (VM) with LAMP - Linux Apache MySQL PHP. ***